evantobin1/raspberry-pi-rhythm-tracker/README.md

 ## Prerequisites
 - A system capable of running the `pi-gen` tool to build Raspberry Pi OS images
 - A Raspberry Pi with a 3.5mm audio input
-- Git installed to clone the necessary repositories

 ## Building a Custom Raspberry Pi OS Image with Rhythm Tracker Preinstalled